List of heads of state of Mauritania

 This is a list of heads of state of Mauritania since the country gained independence from France in 1960 to the present day.
+The head of state is also the commander-in-chief of the armed forces.

 A total of nine people have served as head of state of Mauritania (not counting one acting president).
 Additionally, one person, Mohamed Ould Abdel Aziz, has served on two non-consecutive occasions.

 The current head of state of Mauritania is President Mohamed Ould Ghazouani, since 1 August 2019.

 Term limits

 As of 2024, there is a two-term limit for the president in the Constitution of Mauritania.
 The first president who adhered to the term limits was Mohamed Ould Abdel Aziz in 2019.